SandraDMC/rsschool-cv/cv.md

 rsschool-cv

-Elvin Yekayev
+Ponomareva Alina
 My Contact Info
-Address: A.Rahimov st. Baku, Azerbaijan
+Address: Minsk, Belarus
-Phone: +994 706371716
+Phone: +375447410101
-E-mail: elvinyeka@gmail.com
+E-mail: miha@gmail.com
 Summary
 I'm 23.
 I live in Minsk.
 I am fond of creating maps for the game Disciples 2.
 I want to become a real programmer and grow in this direction.
 Skills